boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 ~~~~
 {: #spa title="Surplus Area" artwork-align="center"}

-{{udpOptions}} introduces a new IE to export the observed UDP options.
+Sections {{>udpOptions}} and {{>udpUnsafeOptions}} introduce new IEs to export the observed UDP options.

 Options indicated by Kind values in the range 0-191 are called SAFE options.
 Such options can be silently ignored by legacy receivers because they do not alter the UDP user data ({{Section 11 of !I-D.ietf-tsvwg-udp-options}}).
+Safe options are exported using the IE defined in {{udpOptions}}.

 Options indicated by Kind values in the range 192-255 are called UNSAFE options.
 Such options are not safe for legacy receivers to ignore because they alter the UDP user data ({{Section 12 of !I-D.ietf-tsvwg-udp-options}}).
+Unsafe options are exported using the IE defined in {{udpUnsafeOptions}}.

 UDP options occur per-packet within a Flow and can be inserted at any time in the Flow.